indiejames/vscode-clojure-debug/README.md

 * a modified [cdt](https://clojars.org/org.clojars.jnorton/cdt) - the Clojure Debug Toolkit
 * [compliment](https://github.com/alexander-yakushev/compliment) is used to perform autocompletion
 * [cljfmt](https://github.com/weavejester/cljfmt) is used to support code reformatting
+* [slamhound](https://github.com/technomancy/slamhound) is used to clean namespace declarations

 ## Suggested User Settings